mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ![](20.png)

-Progressively clicking on **Continue**, will continue executing the script and modifying the variables.
-At each stop, **Variables** tray shows the current values of global and local variables.
+Progressively clicking on **Continue** will continue executing the script and modifying the variables.
+At each stop, the **Variables** tray shows the current values of global and local variables.

 Now click on **Stop** button to stop the debugging.
 The script component will show an error marking with the message **Debug Stopped**: